Weekly Meal Planning with a Calorie Target: A Practical Guide

 Step 3: Prioritize satiety per calorie

 Not all calories fill you up equally.
-On a weight loss plan, prioritize:
+On a structured plan, prioritize:

 • Lean protein — chicken breast, white fish, egg whites, Greek yogurt